From Version 5

 Ensure that the role attached to the instance has the necessary permissions to read secrets from AWS Secrets Manager.
 You can verify this using AWS CLI v2.

-To create a secret via command-line using AWS CLI v2, execute the following command in Powershell:
+To create a secret via command-line using AWS CLI v2, execute the following commands:

 Please note, to properly store multiple key/value pairs instead of plaintext data, the backslash character (\